Chase Sapphire Preferred® Card vs. Discover it® Cash Back [2024]: Travel Rewards vs. Cash Back

 Annual fee $95 $0

-Welcome offer Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+Welcome offer Earn 60,000 bonus points after $4,000 in purchases in your first 3 months from account opening (that's worth $750 when redeemed through Chase Travel).
+Plus, get up to $300 in statement credits on Chase Travel purchases within your first year.
 Discover will match all the cash back you’ve earned at the end of your first year.

 Redemption methods